jasp-escience/planets/planets/jupiter.md

-The bigest country in the solar system.
+The biggest country in the solar system.